omariosc/oxmedica-cryptography-and-cybersecurity/Assessments/6 Network Security.md

 Write a brief description (150-200 words) of how the internet works.
 Include key concepts such as IP addresses, DNS, and data packets.

+(START)
+Think of the internet like a huge place where everyone's devices are like houses or stores.
+Each one has its own special address called an IP address to make sure messages and stuff go to the right place.

+When you want to visit a website, DNS (Domain Name System) acts like a helpful guide.
+It turns the website's name into the right IP address so your device knows where to find it.

+Data packets are like small packages with pieces of the stuff you're sending or getting—like messages, pics, or videos.
+They travel through the internet's pathways (routers and servers), finding the best way to their destination.
+Each packet might take a different path but they all work together to deliver your whole message or whatever you're looking at.

+Basically, the internet is like a huge, busy neighborhood where addresses, guides (DNS), and these little delivery packets (data packets) keep everything running smoothly for everyone around the world.
+(END)

 <!-- ### Example Answer

 The internet is a global network of interconnected computers that communicate through a standardized set of protocols.
 Each device on the internet is assigned a unique IP address that allows it to be identified and located by other devices.
 When you enter a website address into your browser, a DNS (Domain Name System) server translates the human-readable address into an IP address.
 Data is then broken into smaller packets and sent over various routes across the network to its destination, where it is reassembled into the original message. -->